kalybprince/Informational-Monism-Tech-Specs/README.md

 ## Mathematical and Physical Foundations

+**TR-001** utilizes the Newton-Gregory Limit (N=12) to cap causal chains, preventing geometric frustration.
+It applies the 1.81 Equilibrium to align with the Bekenstein Bound, achieving laminar information flow.
+This replaces stochastic "noise" with symmetric verification, removing the entropy tax and resulting in 100,000x efficiency through pure physical necessity.

-The TR-001 framework identifies that information is a physical commodity with a measurable thermodynamic cost.
+The **TR-001** framework identifies that information is a physical commodity with a measurable thermodynamic cost.
 This repository provides the tools to verify the following universal constants:

 ### 1. The 1.81 Stability Constant ($R$)
 The universal equilibrium threshold where informational expansion is perfectly balanced by grounding tension.
 It is derived from the normalization of the 12-Link logarithmic potential against structural scaling.